 Of course, you should be taking all the necessary steps to protect your skin from sun exposure but we understand that accidents can happen and sometimes, even the most cautious of us experience a bout of sunburn from time to time.
-But do not fear, there is help at hand and there are a number of natural, eco friendly fixes that can soothe your skin, reduce redness and ease the pain.
+But do not fear, there is help at hand and there are a number of natural, organic, eco-friendly fixes that can soothe your skin, reduce redness and ease the pain.
 Read on to find out more!

 Oat So Simple!

 Finely ground oatmeal, or even loose oats work wonders when added to a warm bath.
 Just pop your oats in a blender until they have a smooth consistency and add to a tepid bath to greatly reduce the discomfort of sunburn.
 You can also soak a towel or flannel in oat milk and gently apply it to the afflicted area to alleviate symptoms.